Sanpada railway station

 Sanpada is a Node of Navi Mumbai; it has railway station on the Harbour Line of the Mumbai Suburban Railway network.
-Sanpada has good railway connections with CSMT, Thane and Panvel.
+Sanpada has railway connections with CSMT, Thane and Panvel.

 Sanpada is the smallest Node in Navi Mumbai at 8.6 sq km.

 It has 4 Platforms.
 PF 1 for the trains going towards Thane and PF 2 for trains towards Vashi.
 PF 3 is for trains towards CSMT/Goregaon and PF 4 is for trains towards Panvel.